Jamaica Bay Wildlife Refuge Restoration Projects

 - Improving education and outreach opportunities

-The Nature Conservancy and NPS began work on the South Garden site in the Winter of 2015.
-In Spring 2016, The Nature Conservancy and NPS, with help from more than 120 volunteers, removed invasive species and planted 2,200 plants on nearly 2-acres of parkland.
+The Nature Conservancy, JBRPC and NPS began work on the South Garden site in the Winter of 2015.
+In Spring 2016, The Nature Conservancy, JBRPC and NPS, with help from more than 120 volunteers, removed invasive species and planted 2,200 plants on nearly 2-acres of parkland.

 In the Summer of 2016, The Nature Conservancy and NPS continued to remove invasive species from the refuge and prepared nearly 4-acres for volunteer planting projects in the Fall of 2016.
 More than 275 volunteers participated in the Fall planting session and planted more than 7,800 trees!

-The Nature Conservancy’s work continues in 2017.
-In January, 2017 the Conservancy removed invasive species in the North Garden area of the refuge, and in October 2017, a large volunteer planting project is planned for this area when more than 18,000 trees will be planted.
-The project will be followed by long-term monitoring of the site and adaptive management.
+The work continued in 2017.
+In January 2017, project partners removed invasive species in the North Garden area of the refuge, and in October 2017, a large volunteer planting project helped plant over 18,000 trees and shrubs.
+The project will now be followed by long-term monitoring of the site and adaptive management.

 How you can help

-Hundreds of volunteers will be engaged in re-planting the site, and others will join in monitoring butterflies and pollinators to track the project’s success.
-Volunteer opportunities related to this project can be found on The Nature Conservancy’s website here or by visiting our Volunteer page.
+Hundreds of volunteers were engaged in re-planting the site over a three year period, and others joined - or will join - in monitoring butterflies and pollinators to track the project’s success.
+Volunteer opportunities related to this and other projects can be found on our Volunteer page.
+Monetary donations are also appreciated to help support this and other work.